giantswarm/harbor-operator-app/docs/ops-recipe/harborPodPhaseStatus.md

 Based on what the logs say try to figure out what is causing the error.
 Usually it will be the result of an improper configuration.
 Most configuration for the cluster is created in the [fullstack.yaml](https://github.com/goharbor/harbor-operator/blob/master/manifests/samples/full_stack.yaml).
 Below are some things to look out for if you cannot find the cause.

-Based on what the logs say try to figure out what is causing the error.
-Usually it will be the result of an improper configuration.
-Most configuration for the cluster is created in the [fullstack.yaml](https://github.com/goharbor/harbor-operator/blob/master/manifests/samples/full_stack.yaml).
-Below are some things to look out for if you cannot find the cause.

 **Secrets**

 - Check whether there is a a secret in the harbor-cluster namespace containing the AWS authentication for the the s3 bucket used for backups.